 Find a place to live

-Moving out of home is a big step.
-It is expensive and may take you a while to find somewhere.
+Moving out of your family home is a big change.
+It can cost a lot of money and might take some time to find somewhere to live.

 Renting